 You may have a bagworm tree infestation if you notice these symptoms on your tree:

 - Silky webs in your tree.

 - Leaves that are chewed up.

 - Mild to severe leaf loss on your tree.

 - A dead branch on an evergreen tree that doesn’t regrow any foliage.

 If you have these tree insects, our tree doctors can help.
-We treat this type of pest infestation by handpicking them off your tree (when possible) or applying an insecticide treatment.
+We treat this type of pest infestation by handpicking them off your tree (when possible) or applying other insect treatments, if necessary.

 Call Us if Your Trees Are Showing Signs of Tree Insects